bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch5-1-1">5.1.1 Welcome to Module 5</h3>
 <!------------------------------------------------------------------------------------------------>

-In our final module, we\'re going to be talking about design.
-It\'s one thing to know how to use CSS properties and selectors.
+In our final module, we&#39;re going to be talking about design.
+It&#39;s one thing to know how to use CSS properties and selectors.

-And it\'s another thing to know how to use them well.
+And it&#39;s another thing to know how to use them well.

 This module is all about the design aspect of Web pages and how you can give your user an optimum experience.

-First, we\'re going to talk about the different aspects of design to keep in mind when you\'re designing for your chosen audience, then we\'re going talk about historical design trends and the things we\'ve learned from them.
+First, we&#39;re going to talk about the different aspects of design to keep in mind when you&#39;re designing for your chosen audience, then we&#39;re going talk about historical design trends and the things we&#39;ve learned from them.

-And then we\'re going to end with current design trends, and specifically why we\'re choosing to make Web pages the way we are right now, so you can understand how to keep your Web page looking modern.
+And then we&#39;re going to end with current design trends, and specifically why we&#39;re choosing to make Web pages the way we are right now, so you can understand how to keep your Web page looking modern.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-1-2">5.1.2 Module 5 outline</h3>